 Health does not simply mean the absence of diseases or physical fitness.
 The WHO has recently defined health as “a state of complete social, physical and mental well-being and not merely the absence of infirmity or disease.”

 Maintaining proper health and hygiene prevents the spread of diseases.
 Let’s discuss more facts about human health and diseases for class 12.

 Maintaining good health

 There is no substitute for good knowledge about the working of your body which is why we all need doctors so much.
-A combination of a balanced diet, personal hygiene, and regular exercise are very important to maintain good health.
+A combination of a balanced diet, personal hygiene, and regular exercise is very important to maintain good health.
 Yoga is also another method through which the health of both mind and body can be maintained.
 Hygiene is very important for good health.
 Therefore, we need to wash our hands regularly with a liquid or a soap especially:

 - Before eating